 On a parallel path, you begin to understand your company’s data sources and data uses.
 Then, you and your consulting team will be able to determine the best strategy and processes for your unique business needs.

 For instance, rather than transferring all of your data into a cloud-based enterprise data warehouse all at once, you may opt to do so in stages so that you can begin utilizing your data for analytics purposes.

-“We make a list of critical pain points and prioritize them,” Stein said.
+“We make a list of critical pain points and prioritize them,” Nguyen said.
 “Then we look for the areas we can improve the fastest and most efficiently.
 We shoot for projects that take less than 8 weeks so that our clients can see immediate, objective success.”

 No matter what you decide to tackle, make sure you visualize what you want to achieve at the onset of a new project.